vekatze/neut/book/src/variants-structs-and-lambdas.md

 }
 ```

-and use it like below:
+and use it like the below:

 ```neut
 define create-my-list(): my-list(i64) {